nihcompmed/LipolysisCNN/README.md

   Step 4:

-          7.for training the neural network(s) for the 2D model, go to:
-          8.for training the neural network(s) for the 3D model, go to:
+          7 and 8.for training the neural network(s) for the 2D or 3D model, go to the folder

   Step 5: